Senn Arts Theatre

 The fourth year program involves a thoroughly advanced study involving the convergence of advancing techniques and artistic identity with the continuing process of artistic emergence.
 Senn Arts students will have a developed sense of their artistic craft and how they as artists can contribute to the global community.

-The Senn Arts Theatre Department is an educational partner with some of Chicago's finest theatrical institutions such as Steppenwolf Theatre Company, Lookingglass Theatre Company, The Goodman, Chicago Shakespeare Theater, Victory Gardens, Raven Theatre, American Theatre Company, and Bailiwick Chicago.
+The Senn Arts Theatre Department is an educational partner with some of Chicago's finest theatrical institutions such as Steppenwolf Theatre Company, Lookingglass Theatre Company, The Goodman, Chicago Shakespeare Theater, Victory Gardens, and Raven Theatre.
 Senn Arts students have the opportunity to view professional productions, which is essential to their development as theatre artists, but also engage in a variety of workshops, discussions, collaborations, and artistic activities.
 These theatres provide our students with resources such as teaching artists and show-specific curriculum.
-Led by our Senn Arts Theatre teachers, these teaching artists come into the classroom to facilitate activities and exercises that expose students to the artistic foundations of the respective theaters.
+Led by our Senn Arts Theatre teacher, these teaching artists come into the classroom to facilitate activities and exercises that expose students to the artistic foundations of the respective theaters.
 In pre-show workshops, students study original source material, read and analyze scripts of the play, explore various production and technical elements, and research historical events related to the production that will deepen their understanding of each production they attend and the entire creative process behind executing the work of art itself.
 In post-show workshops students reflect and analyze topics and themes present in each production and engage in a series of art-making activities that further enrich their experience and understanding of each production.
 In addition to collaborating with the teaching artists to create this original work, Senn Arts students participate in post-show talkbacks where they can discuss the artistic process and the production with the cast, director, and designers from each production.

 The Steppenwolf Immersion Residency Program is an extensive and in-depth partnership that provides a rigorous curriculum with Steppenwolf for Young Adults’ productions as the central focus.
 The Immersion Residency Program integrates professional development with a year-long in-classroom residency.
 We accomplish this by immersing Steppenwolf teaching artists in the Senn Arts Theatre Department, targeting both classroom teachers and students through a combination of: